EduardoArroyoGil/kaggle_competition_parttime22/README.md

   - log: where every log of each running is stored
   - prediction_module: there're 4 classes stored in this folder to manage the predictive model fitting and predictions, as well as, the normalization and standarization
        - launcher.py: to launch every convination of modesl, normalization and standarization to fit and predict
-       - models.py: where every model is fitted
+       - models.py: where every model is fitted (Linear, Decission Tree, Random Forest, Gradient Boost, Extrem Gradient Boost)
        - normalize.py: where every normalization method is stored (manual, logarithm, root square & min max scaler)
        - standarize.py: where every standarization method is stored (manual, standard scaler & robust scaler)
   - preparation_module: there're 2 classes stored in this folder to manage the analsysi of all the data and the different encoding methods